bldl/array-grouping-impl-tutorial/Modules/Module 8/Module8.md

 # **8.0** Test262

-THis module will consist of writing tests for the official EcmaScript testing suite Test262.
-These tests are used to ensure each JavaScript engine adheres to the EcmaScript specification.
+This module will discuss the official testing suite for Ecma262 titled [Test262](https://github.com/tc39/test262).
+You will learn how to write tests for a proposal.

 # **8.1** Why a shared testing suite?